What's your question? Search here

 Generous luggage space and a practical, well-equipped interior.
 Retro looks.
 Keen prices.

 Neatly styled.
-Increased room and better performance than original Jazz.
-More fun to drive.
+Increased room and better performance than original Jazz. better to drive.
 Very versatile.
 CVT-7 returned in February 2011 replacing i-SHIFT.